GIDSOpenStandaarden/Signpost/README.md

 # Overview of repositories (newest to oldest)

 ## GIDS Health Tools Interoperability (HTI)
-HTI is an open standard that support the shared function to start third party applications.
-It is inspired by the proven international education open standard IMS-LTI and can be (re)used in different initiatives, like [Beter met Elkaar](https://www.betermetelkaar.org), [MedMij](https://www.medmij.nl), and [Koppeltaal](https://www.koppeltaal.nl).
+HTI is an open standard that support the shared function 'to start third party applications' anonymously.
+It is inspired by the proven international education open standard [IMS-LTI](https://www.imsglobal.org/activity/learning-tools-interoperability) and can be (re)used in different initiatives, like [Beter met Elkaar](https://www.betermetelkaar.org), [MedMij](https://www.medmij.nl), and [Koppeltaal](https://www.koppeltaal.nl).
 It succeeds and replaces SNS/Launch, see below.

 ### HTI | Beta
 - [GIDS-HTI-Protocol](https://github.com/GIDSOpenStandaarden/GIDS-HTI-Protocol) technical specification.